 Transport: Lisbon ranks 25th for transport, mainly because about one in three people use their own vehicles to commute, according to 2003 data.
-Cycle lanes are almost non-existent expected to be achieved by 2010.
-The leakage problem is tackled in the 2008 Strategy for Energy and the Environment, which has set a target of a 15.6% reduction in leakages by 2013.
-The document also targets a 7.8% reduction in water consumption.

-waste and land use, largely because of inadeguate policies regarding municipal waste production and reduction, waste recycling and reuse, and land use.
+Cycle lanes are almost non-existent waste and land use, largely because of inadeguate policies regarding municipal waste production and reduction, waste recycling and reuse, and land use.
 The city scores below the west European average for the percentage of